william1755/odin-recipes/README.md

 This project is one assigned by The Odin Project, an organization designed to help people learn about computer science.
-Right now in this project I am using the skills I have developed in the Terminal using Zhs (taught in BASH), inclusing git.
+Right now in this project I am using the skills I have developed in the Terminal using Zhs (taught in BASH), including git.
 I am also using HTML to develop the webpage.